-You may specify the space allocated for both Target USB and iSCSI volumes.
+You may specify the space allocated for Target USB volumes.

 To do this, under the Storage menu, click RAID and the RAID List window appears.
 Select the RAID volume you wish to reallocate by clicking on its radio button, and click Space Allocation.
 The RAID Information and Volume Allocation List windows will appear.